Mask mandates in airports are set to ease in NSW as remaining health restrictions begin lifting

 Mask mandates in airports could be lifted as early as Friday, June 17, although it will be up to individual state and territory jurisdictions to officially announce any changes to current health settings.
 However, despite the AHPPC’s call to lift mask mandates, it “continues to strongly recommend continued mask wearing in airports and other indoor settings,” in the latest addition to the choose-your-own-adventure phase of the pandemic in Australia.

-Masks will continue to be mandatory on other forms of public transport in VIC, including trains, trams and buses, for the time being.
+Masks will continue to be mandatory on other forms of public transport in NSW, including trains, the light rail and buses, for the time being.